An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Local search

 \subsection{Iterative ILP algorithm with local search}

 We add the local search heuristic into the iterative ILP algorithm between iterations to improve the performance on instances with an existing Hamiltonian decomposition.

-If the ILP-solver returns a pair of cycle covers $z$ and $w$ that are not a Hamiltonian decomposition, then we call the local search to minimize the number of connected components.
-If the heuristic also fails, then we modify the model by adding the corresponding subtour elimination constraints and restart the ILP-solver until a Hamiltonian decomposition is found, or the resulting model is infeasible.
+If the ILP-solver returns a pair of edge-disjoint 2-factors $z$ and $w$ that are not a Hamiltonian decomposition, then we call the local search to minimize the number of connected components.

+Note that every time the local search improves the solution, we modify the model by adding the corresponding subtour elimination constraints for all subtours in $z$ and $w$.
+Thus, we implement the memory structure and prohibit the algorithm from returning to feasible solutions that have already been explored.

+If the heuristic also fails, we restart the ILP-solver on the modified model, and repeat these steps until a Hamiltonian decomposition is found, or the resulting model is infeasible.
 This procedure is summarized in Algorithm~\ref{Alg:ILP_LS}.

-Note that we generate the subtour elimination constraints for all subtours in $z$ and $w$ twice: first for an integer solution to the model, and then after the local search gets stuck in a local minimum.
-Thus, we implement the memory structure and prohibit the algorithm from returning to feasible solutions that have already been explored.